Are you planning to move your WordPress site to a new hosting company or a different server?

 SiteGround, Hostinger, and WP Engine offer free website migration for WPBeginner users.

-We hope that this step-by-step guide helped you move WordPress to your new host with no downtime whatsoever.
-If you come across any issues with your WordPress migration, then check out our guide on the most common WordPress errors and how to fix them.
+We hope that this tutorial helped you move WordPress to your new host with no downtime whatsoever.
+You may also want to see our expert picks of the best cheap WordPress hosting or our guide on the most common WordPress errors and how to fix them, if you come across any issues with your WordPress migration.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.